Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 • Contract termination penalties

 A standardized cost comparison framework enables apples-to-apples evaluation across vendors.
-Calculate 3-year TCO projections including all cost categories, then compare against expected business value to determine true ROI.
+Calculate 3-year TCO projections including all cost categories, then compare against expected business value.

 Implementation planning and success factors